 You can choose to study part of your degree at one of our partner universities in America:

 - Longwood University in Virginia

 Joint Honours gives you the flexibility to cover two subjects in one degree.
 Popular combinations with English include:

 You can also study English as a single honours subject or consider our new Integrated Masters in English (MLit), where you can combine undergraduate and postgraduate study in a single four-year programme.
 We also offer BA (Hons) English Literature and Language with optional TESOL pathway.

 What you will study

-You can study English as a joint subject.
+You can study English as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 You will study a total of 120 credits per year.
 This will be made up of single or double modules from the Joint Honours subjects you have chosen.

 - Love and Loss in the English Lyric

 - World Literatures in English